Center for the Study of Judaism and Jewish Culture

 The Stone Lectureship in Judaism was established in 1983 by family and friends of Dr. and Mrs. Alex B. Stone.
 The purpose of the endowment is to provide a yearly lecture and an expanded program in Judaic studies at Augustana College.

 The Stone Lectures began in 1984 with Herbert Weinberg of Hebrew University.
-The 2015-2016 lecturer was Rabbi Elliot Dorff of American Jewish University.
-Here is a list of lecturers.
+The 2016-2017 lecturer was Dr. Jonathan Petropoulos, the John V. Croul Professor of European History at Claremont McKenna College.
+Here is a link to his lecture.

 Center for the Study of Judaism and Jewish Culture board members